Top-rated movers to make your Eugene to St. Paul move easy

 - St. Paul’s population is about 72% greater than Eugene.

-- St. Paul's public transportation has a score of 8 out of 10 versus Eugene's lower score of 5.
+- St. Paul’s public transportation score of 8 out of 10 is higher than Eugene’s score of 5.

 - St. Paul is more walkable than Eugene with a score of 60 out of 100 vs Eugene’s 46 out of 100.

-- St. Paul has a bike-friendliness score 64 out of 100, which means it isn't as accessible to and safe for cyclists as Eugene, which has a score of 72 out of 100.
+- St. Paul has a bike-friendliness score of 64 out of 100, which means it isn’t as accessible or safe for cyclists as Eugene, which has a score of 72.

 - St. Paul’s crime rate is higher than Eugene with a score of 50.86 compared to Eugene’s 6.0.
 This means that St. Paul neighborhoods are safer than 50.86% of all U.S. neighborhoods, and Eugene neighborhoods are safer than 6.0%.